AlexRoy145/onboarding_docs/LOGISTICS.md

 Before an onboarding interview you are encouraged to write down your goals for Devpipeline and share those goals during your onboarding interview.
 Some goal examples should include what your focus is, "Front End", or "Back End."
-Which languages you prefer, or need more help with?
-Soft skills you think you may need more training in.
+Which languages you prefer, or need more help with, and soft skills you think you may need more training in.
 Along with mentoring there are a few tutorial progams online to help continue your training.
 Do some research and choose a good tutorial program that will work for you.
 Everyone learns differently.

 ## Onboarding Interview